Last Updated on

 Living in a van full time is made so much easier with these vanlife accessories.

-The fans come in different models and prices, some have rain sensors so close when they detect rain, others can suck air in and push it out and some just push it out.
+The Fantastic vans are regularly considered to be the best fan for van life since they do everything you need them too.
+These fans come in different models and prices.
+Some have rain sensors so close when they detect rain, others can suck air in and push it out and some just push it out.

 We bought the cheaper model (the one that just sucks the air out) which is good for keeping the van ventilated when cooking.
 Thom then did some DIY and added a switch and a couple of wires that means our fan now goes both ways – something we were VERY thankful for on humid nights in Florida and New Orleans.

 You’re not really supposed to use these inside as it can release harmful gas into your van, but most vanlifers use a Mr Buddy Heater come the winter season.
-It’s a life changer.
+It’s a life-changer and one of my top winter van essentials.

 This also ended up being the best way to unfreeze my frozen ski boots during our skiing trip to Revelstoke!

 At the start of our trip we were in a super freezing cold Toronto (minus 20 degrees!).
 We definitely needed a hot water bottle at times.
-If you’re going to be staying anywhere remotely cold then I suggest you buy, or take, a hot water bottle with you too.
-You won’t regret it!
+If you’re going to be staying anywhere remotely cold then I suggest you buy or take, a hot water bottle with you too.
+You won’t regret it and it’s not exactly the bulkiest of van gear either!

 Vanlife kitchen essentials